jkeen871/mcpcollect/README.md

 The general premis of this tool is to collect information based on the installed salt.grains.
-By specifying the salt grain, mcpcollect will query the reclass model and select the appropriate targets hosts then collect config files, logs, and run a set of commands to collect statistics or information abou the services related to the salt grain.
+By specifying the salt grain, mcpcollect will query the reclass model and select the appropriate targets hosts then collect config files, logs, and run a set of commands to collect statistics or information about the services related to the salt grain.

-mcpcollector -s <mmo-somehost> -g ceph.osd -h osd001 -h osd002 -y -l
+    mcpcollector -s <mmo-somehost> -g <some.grain> -h <somehost> -h <anotherhost>

     -a -- All logs -- Collect all logs from the specified log directory.
           The default is to only collect *.log files, setting this switch will collect